bLalit/RTOS-based-pretend-Robot-Control-System/README.md

 "# RTOS-based-pretend-Robot-Control-System"

-IDE USED: IAR Embedded Workbench,
+IDE USED: IAR Embedded Workbench.

-The objective if the project was to implement a pretend robot control system on an STM32F107 microcontroller development board.
+Microcontroller Used: STM32F107 microcontroller development board

 There are three major components in this project: Robot Control Center, Robot Manager, Robots(upto 13 robots).

+Implemented a pretend robot control system for factory floor robots with an ARM Cortex M3 processor running Real Time Operating System(RTOS) - μC/OS-III for real time collision avoidance and path planning.
+The robot communication was implemented by robust custom written serial device drivers.
+Implementation of multi-threading with over more than 16 threads was achieved using the uC-OS III and efficient memory buffer pool management.

 All elements of the system are connected together in a network.
 They communicate over RF links.
 Each component on the network has a unique 8-bit address (0-255).
 Note that a destination address of zero means a broadcast message, which is received by both the Control Center and the Robot Manager.